Band Director File Upload

 Deadline for submission: June 1 See required files below

-One band was selected as the recipient of the Earl D. Irons Program of Distinction in the second year of the award.
+One band was selected as the recipient of the Earl D. Irons Program of Distinction in the third year of the award.
 Congratulations to:

 The purpose of the Earl D. Irons Program of Distinction award is to recognize those bands that exhibit and exemplify the founders’ ideals of honoring superior achievement, moral uprightness, and promoting the international development of bands, in order to challenge other groups to strive to attain these same levels of achievement.